Growth requires change.

 For example, you may observe that a large number of visitors are dropping off without submitting your form.
 You hypothesize that reducing the number of mandatory fields will result in more people submitting the form.
 Similarly, you can develop other data-backed hypotheses for this problem.

 You can test one or all of these hypotheses against the form's existing version (control).
-This brings you to the most important part of A/B testing.
+This is the most important part of A/B testing.

 Firstly, you need to choose a method for testing your hypotheses.
 After that, define specific goals for the A/B test based on conversion rate, number of visitors, duration of the test, and so on.